raybritton/json-query/JQL.md

 JQL is designed to be used to query json so that values, objects or arrays can be extracted based on filters and limits.

+Note: all numbers are output as decimals as JSON only has one number type: double.

 <pre>
 SELECT | DESCRIBE
     [DISTINCT]